 - July 18, 2023 – Online class ends

-Substantial financial assistance is available for international Journey applicants and takes into account the applicant’s country of citizenship and resources on hand.
+Although online classes cost $700 USD each for North American students, substantial financial assistance is available for international Journey applicants which takes into account the applicant’s country of citizenship and resources on hand.
+Applicant’s country is understood according to the Mennonite World Conference category rate.
 Apply for financial assistance here.

 The fees listed above cover the cost of tuition.
 Any other costs you might incur, such as the cost of travel to meet with your pastoral mentor, are not covered.
 In addition, your pastoral mentor will not receive remuneration.